Johann Kastenberger: Arrest, flight and death

-On November 11, 1988, Johann Kastenberger was arrested and indicted for numerous crimes.
+On November 11, 1988, Kastenberger was arrested and indicted for numerous crimes.
 During the investigation, authorities found two keys in his apartment for safe deposit boxes containing nearly 5.5 million Schillings (approximately €400,000).
-Two days later, during his confession proceedings, Kastenberger jumped out of a first-floor window, landed on the hood of a parked car, and escaped.
+Two days later, during his confession proceedings, he jumped out of a first-floor window, landed on the hood of a parked car, and escaped.

 The following day, he attempted to steal a woman's car in Gaaden but fled when a police patrol passed by.
 The next day, in Maria Enzersdorf, he overpowered a man, bound him, and stole his car.
 The man managed to free himself and alerted the police, who soon discovered the stolen vehicle on the motorway.
 Kastenberger noticed the police, pulled over to the guardrail, and fled through the woods, where he stole another vehicle in Waasen and escaped via the West Highway.
 Near Sankt Pölten, he broke through a roadblock and was shot in the back.
 Before he could be apprehended by the police, Kastenberger took his own life with a gunshot to the head.

-The pursuit of Johann Kastenberger was the largest investigation in Austria's post-war history, involving more than 450 officers.
+The pursuit of Kastenberger was the largest investigation in Austria's post-war history, involving more than 450 officers.